sal-openlab/datafusion-server/doc/website/content/en/session-context/operation.md

 ## Create A New Session Context

-To create a session context with the default keep-alive (`session.keep_alive` in setting), simply send a request to the `/session/create` endpoint by method `GET`.
+To create a session context with the default keep-alive (`session.keep_alive` in setting), simply send a request to the `/session/create` endpoint by the `GET` method.

 ```shell
 curl http://127.0.0.1:4000/session/create